mattdistefano/accessibility-training/readme.md

 1. When transitioning between screens in a single page application.
 This can make for a more fluid experience.
 2. When expanding a collapsible content region, focus should be shifted to the region.

+### Tab order

+Much like the overall order of content within the DOM, tab/focus order should generally follow the visual presentation of the page, so that users can tab through in a natural order.
+In most cases, this can be accomplished simply by ordering elements properly within the source HTML; explicitly setting a >0 tabindex should be avoided.
+(2.4.3)

 ### ARIA roles, states, and properties